 Photo: Dave Shopland

-Lennox Lewis strode, languidly down the aisle,.
-The glow of certainty and phosphorous bulbs surrounding him.
-Assurance screamed silently from his tall, imposing frame.
-That famous stillness, the type which led him to sleep in the dressing room before a big fight, serving to multiply the latent power beneath.
+Lennox Lewis strode languidly down the aisle.
+A glow of certainty and phosphorous bulbs surrounding him.
+Assurance emanated from his tall, imposing frame.
+His stillness, the type which led him to sleep in the dressing room before a big fight, serving to amplify the latent power beneath.

-Lewis the lion, on a high rock stealing shade behind dark glasses and verifying the significance of proceedings merely by being present.
+Lewis the slumbering lion, on a high rock, stealing shade behind dark glasses and offering verification to proceedings merely by being present.

-The room paused in his presence and then became ever more warm and frothy with anticipation as the clock ticked toward the main event.
-A cocktail of boxing’s regulars, thick ears and bulbous frowns, dolly birds and bent noses and the night out crowd, the tanked up actress, the radio jock, the twitchy snooker rebel, swallowed among the anonymous London faces drawn to the feast.
+The room paused, then became ever more hot and boisterous with anticipation as the clock ticked toward the main event.
+A cocktail of boxing’s regulars, thick ears and bulbous frowns, dolly birds and bent noses and the night out crowd, the tanked up actress, the radio jock, the twitchy snooker rebel, were swallowed among the anonymous London faces drawn to the feast.

-The night wasn’t about the crowd-pleasing light-middle, or the talented light-heavy making his debut or even the sculptured former champion.
-For them, few cared, only a few more arrived in time to try.
+The night wasn’t about the crowd-pleasing light-middle, or the talented light-heavy making his debut or even the defined former champion.
+For them, few cared.
+Only a few more arrived in time to try.

 All that mattered was the southpaw giant and the return of terrestrial television to professional boxing following a decade of detachment.
 In the custody of satellite broadcasting, prizefighting had slipped from the national consciousness and into the margins.
 Tonight, it would be born-again.
-It would be the first step on the presumed path of ascension to Lewis’ crown for the Sydney Olympian and the restoration of the sport as a national interest.
+It would be the first step on Audley’s path of toward Lewis’ crown for the Sydney Olympian and the restoration of the sport as a national interest.

 Music played; the sacrificial gumshoe strode to the ring.
-His humble, sleeveless sweater belied sharper opportunists around him who ensured a fat pay-day on his behalf moments before the ring walk.
-A pause ensued before the lilting but enflamed Irish commentary of Jim Neilly filled the arena, a raucous replay of the moments when the gold was secured..
-Giving way to Missy Elliott who assaulted the senses, the floor vibrated and the five thousand in attendance grinned, pulses quickened, blood rose.
+His humble, sleeveless sweater belied sharper opportunists around him who ensured him of a fatter pay-day just moments before the ring walk.
+A pause ensued before the lilting but enflamed Irish commentary of Jim Neilly filled the arena, a raucous replay of the moments when the Gold was secured.
+Giving way to Missy Elliott who assaulted the senses, the floor vibrated and the five thousand people in attendance grinned, pulses quickened, blood rose.